 "If Rick's bindings do everything ordinary bindings do — and if there might also be the possibility of mitigating ACL-injury — why wouldn't you ski them?"

-—Jake Shealy, PhD, Professor Emeritus, RIT, worldwide leading epidemiologist in skiing safety.
+—Jake Shealy, PhD, Professor Emeritus, RIT, epidemiologist in skiing.

-The remarkable new Howell SkiBindings will be ready for shipment October, 2018.
-A 30% discount on the full-price and free shipping* is provided when reservation-deposits are placed now.
-Reservation deposits are $100 for the Howell 800 Venus; $200 for the Howell 880 Pro; and $400 for the Howell 888 WC Racing.
+New ACL-friendly Howell SkiBindings will be ready for shipment October, 2024.
+A 30% discount on the full-price and free shipping* is provided when deposits ($80) are placed now: net balance payable Oct 2024, $480, Howell Mars and Howell Venus models.

 1— Gordon Lipe's father was the inventor of the automatic transmission — and Gordon was an inherited-owner of Lipe Rollway Bearing Company in Syracuse, New York.
 He and his father were gifted mechanics who made a fortune selling their automatic transmission technology to General Motors.
 Gordon Lipe lived on Skaneateles Lake in central New York.

 2— While racing out of Cazenovia Ski Club in central New York, Rick earned positions on the New York State Ski Team in '69, '70 and ‘71.

 3— Rick earned 29 FIS-points in the DH discipline of alpine ski racing — a handicap that placed him 5th in the U.S within his age group, in 1976; was a member of the Can-Am Team (USSA 'Eastern Automatics'); and on the New Hampshire State Ski Team in 1976.
 Separately, Rick also raced SL, GS and DH for the winning Division-1 New England College Ski Team — and was inducted together with the whole NEC Ski Team into the NEC Athletic Hall of Fame in 2015.